School Programs

 • Shiloh Museum offers field trip reimbursement stipends to qualifying schools.
 Learn more by clicking here.

 Our program topics cover many areas related to the Arkansas Ozarks, specifically Benton, Boone, Carroll, Madison, Newton, and Washington counties.
-We are happy to work with you to develop the programming appropriate for your curriculum and grade level.
+We are happy to work with you to adapt our programming for your curriculum and grade-level needs.

 Students explore the creation of fabrics from fibers and the various uses of fabrics while highlighting economics with consumers and producers.
 The event takes place in numerous locations across the Shiloh Museum grounds, and participants have opportunities to experience the work of crafts people and educators in a marketplace atmosphere so that elementary-age students can experience the ambiance of life in the past as it compares to today.
 Multiple stations help students visualize ways that fibers are gathered and processed; fabrics are created; and ways that fabrics can be used.
 This event fits Arkansas curriculum standards for grades 1 – 3 but is open to all grades.
 Fibers to Fabric is free but pre-registration is required as limited tour slots are available.
 Please visit Fibers to Fabric School Program to register and learn more.